Nebukam/PCGExtendedToolkit/_sources/doc-misc/misc-discard-points-by-overlap.md

 #grand_parent: All Nodes
 parent: Misc
 title: Discard Points by Overlap
-subtitle: Self-pruning but for collections.
+subtitle: Kindda like self-pruning but for collections.
 summary: The **Discard Points by Overlap** node ...
 color: white
 splash: icons/icon_misc-discard-by-overlap.svg